Reviews You Can Rely On

 Day Hiking

 On day hikes, provisions such as water and snacks are carried in a daypack, as well as minimal gear such as a backpacking water filter, an extra layer, a camera, and a minimal first aid kit.
-(Check out our review of the best first aid kits if you need help choosing the right one for your next adventure.)
+(Check out our review of first aid kits if you need help choosing the right one for your next adventure.)
 The pack load is considered lightweight based on the few items in comparison to an overnight trip.
 Day hiking will take you to incredible places that are relatively close to a trailhead.
 Lightweight boots and shoes are suited for day hiking.

 Backpacking